AnyLog-co/documentation/managing configuration.md

 In the example below we create the table and update the configuration from the AnyLog CLI:

-Step A: Connect to the database containing the config table:
+***Step A***: Connect to the database containing the config table:
 <pre>
 connect dbms psql anylog@127.0.0.1:demo 5432 config_dbms   # Create/connect to the database containing the config info
 </pre>

-Step B: Create the config table and update the AnyLog configuration commands.
+***Step B***: Create the config table and update the AnyLog configuration commands.
-Note this step can be done once (or whenever configurations are updated) and can be done from an application.
+Note: this step can be done once (or whenever configurations are updated) and can be done from an application.
 <pre>
 # Create the table struct
 sql config_dbms "create table my_config (command_id serial primary key not null, al_value varchar, al_command varchar not null)"